Dogs of Roman Britain

 Dogs of Roman Britain concerns the presence of dogs within Britain under Roman occupation.
 Through various excavations in the Province of Britannia, evidence for a variety of uses from dogs has been found.
-There has been presences of dog remains, figurines of dogs, and use of dogs in religion found among the remains of excavated sites.
+There has been evidence of cultural involvement and significance of dogs found among the remains of excavated sites.
 Along with this are written references to the use of dogs as well.

 The Roman Province of Britannia was known for exporting dogs.
 The references by Roman writers to these dogs suggest that British dogs were both fast and strong, useful in hunting and even in war.
 Some modern dog book authors are of the opinion that these dogs were a distinct breed of dog, and that this breed was the progenitor to the English Mastiff and possibly the Bulldog.

 Cultural significance

 Dogs are often portrayed in religion with the gods or goddess they are attributed to.

 Despite worship for the goddess Nehalennia extending farther than the English Channel, the imagery of the deity with a lap-dog alongside her is frequently associated with the protection of merchants sailing from the Rhine and Mosel to Britain.
 This dog has been described by a variety of sources as anything similar to a greyhound, a Yorkshire terrier, or a Welsh Springer Spaniel.